 11mins – Bridges is a widowed, single parent.
 He’s also a teacher.
 I feel like some of this information will prove important later in the movie.

 14mins – Robbins and Cusack are hosting a barbecue and by the looks of it they’ve invited the whole neighbourhood.
-THEY MUST BE EVIL – who else would invited so many people to their house?
+THEY MUST BE EVIL – why else would they invite so many people to their house?

 20mins – Bridges doesn’t trust Robbins.
 Bridges is on the same wavelength as me.